Phoenix Indian Medical Center (PIMC)

 * Some services are provided on weekends and not all days of the week

 ** Most services are available between these times.
 Please call ahead to verify.

 Hours vary by specialty, please call 602-263-1684 for more information.

-On Federal Holidays, our Emergency Department will be open all day and STAR Clinic from 8:00am – 6:00pm.
+On Federal Holidays, our Emergency Department will be open all day.
 All other clinics will be closed unless noted.